precice/precice.github.io/pages/docs/configuration/configuration-logging.md

 `type` and `output` are mandatory, all others attributes are optional.

 ## log.conf
-Logging can also be configured using a file `log.conf` in the current working directory
+Logging can also be configured using a file `log.conf` in the current working directory.
+This is the way to configure logging when you run tests via `testprecice`.

 ```
 [Debug]